amorphic/amorphic.github.io/james_stewart_cv.md

 #James Anthony Stewart

+![][james_pythonic]

 > [james@amorphitec.io][email] | [jimter.net][jimternet] | +61 (0) 4666 53513

-> Information Technology Engineer with over a decade of experience in Operations and an increasing focus on Software Design and Development.
+> Information Technology Engineer with over a decade of Operations experience and an increasing focus on Software Design and Development.
 Maker and Open Source proponent/contributor with a life-long passion for technology.
 > Specialising in Linux, Python, IoT, 3D Printing and Monitoring.

 ##Employment